sonialagunac/sonialagunac.github.io/content/authors/admin/_index.md

     url: https://opedal.github.io/
     date: '2025-02-01'
     awarder:
+    summary: |
-    summary:  Excited for the months ahead!
+      Excited for the months ahead!

   - title: Joined Google as a Research Intern and got later extended into a Student Researcher!
     url:
     date: '2024-07-01'
     awarder:
-    summary: Working on 3D diffusion-based generative

 ---